What Is Gap Insurance and What Does It Cover?

 Once you have gap insurance, it’s only useful for as long as what you owe exceeds what the value of your car is.
 In general, this is for the first two or three years of ownership, but it really depends on your situation.

 Here are some of the main factors that impact how long you’ll want to keep your gap coverage:

 - How many miles are on the car

 - How good of shape the car is in

 It depends on the type of gap coverage you purchase.
-In some cases the gap insurance only covers you if your car is totaled when you’re not at fault.
-In many cases, gap insurance covers you regardless of how your car got totaled.
+In some cases, the gap insurance only covers you if your car is totaled when you’re not at fault.
+But in many cases, gap insurance covers you regardless of how your car got totaled.